demasterr/mutation_interpreter/README.md

 variable can be set to `True`.
 To focus on only one rule, the `FOCUS_RULE` variable can be used.
 To disable any focus, set the variable to any arbitrary negative number.

+## Setup `decision.py`
+Decision.py is used to generate a decision tree which enables for new anti-pattern rule generation.
+The decision tree is based on the output provided by the mutation observer.
+Similar to the main.py script from above, the output of the JHawk and mutation observer is assumed to be located in the `JHawkStarter/Output` folder.
+The output CSV from the mutation observer is again assumed to be `[project_name]_all_results.csv`.

+To analyze different projects, one can alter the `PROJECTS` variable at the top of the file.
+The list contains all projects to be considered for the generation of the decision tree.

+## Refactors.md
+In refactors.md all refactors found with the above scripts are listed.
+Each of these refactors are based on one of the rules provided in main.py.
+Please note that we do not hold any premise on the quality of each refactor.